Maria Sakkari: Charity work and philanthropy

-Sakkari is the first ambassador of the charity association DESMOS, which since 2012 supports vulnerable social groups, through many actions and programs, which are shared in collaboration with more than 800 organizations.
+Sakkari is the first ambassador of the charity association DESMOS, which since 2012 uplifts vulnerable social groups, through many actions and programs, which are shared in collaboration with more than 800 organizations.
 She has been part of DESMOS since 2019.

 "I am a big believer in the value of giving and civic engagement, because they have the power to create waves of positive change for all of us.
 For this reason, with great joy, I accepted the proposal of Desmos to offer in my own way, as the first Ambassador", she stated.

 On 10 August 2022, Sakkari has been announced as the part of line up for "Tennis Plays for Peace" exhibition, which took place on August 24 with other numerous current and former tennis stars like Rafael Nadal, Carlos Alcaraz, Coco Gauff, John McEnroe, Stefanos Tsitsipas, Matteo Berrettini, Iga Świątek and many others, 100% of the proceeds going to GlobalGiving, the international non-profit identified by Tennis Plays for Peace.